-2OpenGL support for Windows guests was added with VirtualBox 2.1; support for Linux and Solaris followed with VirtualBox 2.2.
+&lt;sup>2OpenGL support for Windows guests was added with VirtualBox 2.1; support for Linux and Solaris followed with VirtualBox 2.2.
 With VirtualBox 3.0, Direct3D 8/9 support was added for Windows guests.
 OpenGL 2.0 is now supported as well.
 With VirtualBox 4.1 Windows Aero theme support is added for Windows Vista and Windows 7 guests (experimental)

-With VirtualBox 4.1, Windows Aero theme support is added for Windows Vista and Windows 7 guests.
-To enable Aero theme support, the experimental VirtualBox WDDM video driver must be installed, which is available with the Guest Additions installation.
-Since the WDDM video driver is still experimental at this time, it is not installed by default and must be manually selected in the Guest Additions installer by answering "No" int the "Would you like to install basic Direct3D support" dialog displayed when the Direct3D feature is selected.
+To enable Aero theme support, the VirtualBox WDDM video driver must be installed, which is available with the Guest Additions installation.
+The WDDM driver is not installed by default for Vista and Windows 7 guest and must be manually selected in the Guest Additions installer by answering "No" in the "Would you like to install basic Direct3D support" dialog displayed when the Direct3D feature is selected.